The Lighthouse (2019 film): Cinematography

+Costumes

+Eggers worked with costume designer Linda Muir to develop The Lighthouses costumes.
+The setting, the film's black-and-white aesthetic, and the personalities of the characters, Muir says, compelled her clothing choices.
+Muir dressed Dafoe in ragged clothes to project a "maritime look and feel" for his character.
+For example, with Wake's jackets, she indicates his demeanor by the number, type, and placement of buttons.
+On the other hand, Pattinson's costumes reflected a style Muir said was deliberately ambiguous.
+Eggers used photos of lighthouse workers in different workwear as reference material, but was not consciously seeking to convey ideas through the costumes beyond Winslow and Wake's occupation.

+Winslow and Wake's wardrobe consists of four looks each; a uniform, undergarments, a thick cable knit sweater outfit, and an oilskin outfit waterproofed with wax or oil.
+The designers sourced and created many pieces anew because there were not widely available for purchase.
+It was particularly expensive to produce period accurate footwear, such as Wellington boots.
+To rectify the issue, the filmmakers made use of shoes commonly used in professional theater.
+The most difficult items for the filmmakers to obtain were the oilskin pieces, given that there were no readily available garments in circulation.
+The costume-making crew designed hats, overalls, and coats that Muir then waxed and dried in the sun to achieve the desired quality.
+They also developed the cable knit sweaters from scratch on finding that modern sweaters were lacking the appropriate detail.

 Music

-The Lighthouse is composer Mark Korven's second film with Eggers.
+The Lighthouse was scored by composer Mark Korven, his second film collaboration with Eggers.
 The filmmakers distinguished the score from The Witch with music suggestive of the sounds and mythologies of the sea.
-They also aimed to convey the reactions of the characters in isolation.
+They also aimed to express the reactions of the characters in isolation.
 The earliest musical approach was inspired by sea shanties and conch music, and the filmmakers created a placeholder temp score from a playlist containing horror movie scores, ancient Greek conch music, and compositions of Italian composer Giacinto Scelsi.
 Eggers deliberately avoided any string accompaniments until he and the musicians experimented for more dissonant sounds.
 The Lighthouses final score was recorded using a cello, double bass, brass, percussion, woodwinds, a harmonica, and mallets that produced friction noises when rubbed on rough surfaces.
 A key instrument employed was a homemade acoustic device developed by a luthier at Korven's request.
 Korven found scoring the ending scene the most difficult because the music had to support the scene's emotionally intense tone.

 The soundtrack was released by Milan Records digitally on October 18, 2019, followed by the rollout of an LP record by Sacred Bones Records.